 It starts at five and six in the morning; when everything, including the distant Himalayas, are covered in mist.
 There are several tourist lodges and guesthouses in the area.
 I stayed at the Aranya, large and somewhat spartan.
 I awoke to the soft knock on the door and was served tea.
 Then I was driven to the outskirts of the preserve.
 Except for one British bird watcher I was the only non-Indian. .We waited around while the elephants, looking ghostly in the dim light, were saddled.
 Then we walked up the stairs onto a bare concrete viewing platform and climbed onto the elephant’s back.
 It felt like a very large horse – with a very primitive saddle.

-From my perch high up on the SUV of the animal kingdom, I was high above the tall grasses and I could see the plains beyond.
+From my perch high up on the SUV of the animal kingdom, I was above the tall grasses and could see the plains beyond.
 And then the heart-pounding first sight of the prehistoric-looking rhino.
 There he was, with his skin looking like droopy pieces of armour.
 We got so close that I could see his rheumy eyes and grumpy expression.
 Munching on the tall grass (rhinos are vegetarians), he didn’t seem to mind the elephants moving closer.
 Then we saw another rhino and another, a group of them chewing like cattle.
 And then out of the mist appeared wild buffalo, with their large horns in the shape of handlebar moustaches.
 There were deer, too.
-In this other-world, garden of Eden, all the animals seemed to co-exist peacefully.
-Even the humans were benign, silently aiming their digital cameras.
+In this other-worldly garden of Eden, all the animals seemed to co-exist peacefully.
+Even the humans were benign, silently aiming their cameras.

 The rhino is formally called rhinoceros unicornis, and there are some interesting links to the fabled white unicorn.
 The one-horned animal was first depicted in the earliest Mesopotamian pictorial art thousands of years ago.
 It was referred to in myths of India and China.
 When Marco Polo, the famous 13th century traveller who visited Asia, wrote about the unicorn, he was probably writing about the great Indian Rhinoceros.

 Whether or not I was seeing what Marco Polo saw, getting up close to the one-horned rhino was like travelling back thousands of years into the past.
-I can’t wait to go there again.